QUILTBAG+ Speculative Classics: N.P. by Banana Yoshimoto

 Recent Comments

-- Biswapriya Purkayastha on Lone Survivors, Telling Tales: S.L.
-Harris’s “Into the Eye” 2 hours ago
+- JT on New Star Trek: Picard Trailer Teases Tragedy On a Familiar Planet 13 mins ago

+- AeronaGreenjoy on Unicorns Against Nuclear War: A Swiftly Tilting Planet 57 mins ago

-- Greg on Why We Need to See Anakin in Star Wars: The Rise of Skywalker 3 hours ago
+- KaosNoKamisama on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 3 hours ago

-- Fernhunter on 5 Works Involving Weird, Unsettling Isolation 6 hours ago

-- Matt Mikalatos on Father Christmas: Narnian Adventurer, Bringer of Gifts, and Jovial Prophet of Aslan 7 hours ago
+- Mr. Magic on Star Wars: The Rise of Skywalker Is the Spiritual Successor of Return of the Jedi, for Worse and for Better 3 hours ago

+- Kowalski on Star Wars: The Rise of Skywalker Is the Spiritual Successor of Return of the Jedi, for Worse and for Better 3 hours ago